 ensure that the procedures include prohibitions on the use and disclosure of information, except as provided in 29 CFR §38.41(b)(3).

-NLF: Recipients must ensure that appropriate staff members are apprised of and comply with the requirements in this WD Letter.
+NLF: Boards and other grantees must be aware that the Data and Information Collection and Maintenance section of the State of Texas Combined Nondiscrimination Plan provides Boards and other grantees with requirements for the collection and maintenance of all records and data.

 INQUIRIES:

 Send inquiries regarding this WD Letter to wfpolicy.clarifications@twc.texas.gov.